wangchning/vocabulary/Vocabulary.md

 : relating to the peried of time immediately after a baby has been born **antenatal** (US **prenatal**)

+### postulate &emsp; /'pɒstʃʊleɪt/ verb &emsp; /'pɒstʃʊlət/ none
+If you postulate something, you suggest it as the basis for a theory, argument, or calculation, or assume that it is the basis.

 ### practical
 - Qualification are important but practical experience is always an advantage.